cvlab-yonsei/Multi-Task-Learning/README.md

 ---
 We address the problem of loss balancing for multi-task learning (MTL), which learns multiple tasks simultaneously.
+The loss balancing problem is challenging in MTL since each task has a different loss scale, leading to an imbalance between optimizing task-specific losses.
+Many approaches to loss balancing typically exploit a linear combination of individual task losses with designed weights.
+Although these approaches have shown the effectiveness on balancing tasks, there is still a lack of understanding on the underlying principles of balancing in terms of updating task-specific modules.

 ## Getting started